arnauvivett/Ensamble-Algorithmic-Investment-Strategy/README.md

 # Ensamble-Algorithmic-Investment-Strategy
-This is a trading strategy based on rolling averages of correlated ensambles of USA Stocks
+This is an statistical arbitrage trading strategy based on rolling averages of correlated ensambles of USA Stocks